 I love these biscuits and can eat a whole trayful if left to my own devices, without even letting them cool down properly from the oven!
-They’re not hard, like the sort of gingerbread you buy in high-street bakeries in Britan, and have a lot more flavour because of the range of spices included.
-They are quintisentially very Scandinavian, and normally you can buy them at outdoor Christmas markets, along with a steamy hot mug of glögg, which is the Swedish version of mulled wine.
+They’re not hard, like the sort of gingerbread you buy in high-street bakeries in Britain, and have a lot more flavour because of the range of spices included.
+They are quintessentially very Scandinavian, and normally you can buy them at outdoor Christmas markets, along with a steamy hot mug of glögg, which is the Swedish version of mulled wine.
 On a cold, snowy Swedish night, it’s just what you need to warm the cockles.

 The dough will only get better and better the longer that it’s kept.
-My festive idea this year is to wrap portions of the dough in wax paper, all pretty with ribbons or bakery twine, and give it as a gift.
+My festive idea this year is to wrap portions of the dough in wax paper, all pretty with ribbons or bakers twine, and give it as a gift.
 In my book, there’s nothing better than receiving a delicious present you can eat and share, especially one where all the messy work has been done for you.

 Swedish pepparkakor biscuits

 - 3 tablespoons golden syrup